afgtfe/bozro_image_compressor/TERMS_OF_USE.md

 • Google AdMob (advertising)
 • Firebase (notifications and analytics)
-• Google ML Kit & TensorFlow Lite (AI processing)
+• Google ML Kit (AI processing)

 ---

 ### **7. Connectivity and Charges**

-Some features require an internet connection (such as ads and downloading optional ML models).
+Some features require an internet connection (such as ads and downloading optional ML kit models).
 You are responsible for any data charges from your network provider.

 ---